cypress-io/cypress/npm/vue/README.md

 **Jump to:** [Comparison](#comparison), [Blog posts](#blog-posts), Examples: [basic](#basic-examples), [advanced](#advanced-examples), [full](#full-examples), [external](#external-examples), [Code coverage](#code-coverage), [Development](#development)

 ### What is @cypress/vue?
-This package allows you to use the [Cypress](https://www.cypress.io/) test runner to mount and test your components within Cypress.
+This package allows you to use the [Cypress](https://www.cypress.io/) test runner to mount and test your Vue 3.x components within Cypress.
 It is built on top of the [Vue Test Utils](https://github.com/vuejs/vue-test-utils) package.

 ![Example component test](images/dynamic.gif)